 If you are able to borrow money from a friend or family member instead of taking out a cash advance loan, we recommend that you and the other party set crystal clear terms before any cash changes hands.
-We even have a loan agreement template that you two can use to get those terms in writing.

 2. Credit cards.